mosnyik/StacksNFTAuctionPlace/README.md

     const mint = async () => {
         /*
         Remember when we were testing our smart contract, we had to mint an NFT first before we do anything else, that is what this component help us do, mint the NFT.
-        The asset address is the contract deploye address */
+        The asset address is the contract deployer's address */
         const assetAddress = 'ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM'